Multimodal... more than a buzz word!

 - Operational Analysis (how well do the intersections work) - DONE

-- Pavement Condition Assessment and Analysis (what streets are the worst) - UNDERWAY
+- Pavement Condition Assessment and Analysis (what streets are the worst) - DONE

 - Accessibility / ADA Compliance and related on-street parking challenges